maindotmarcell/IoTBay-Group23/README.md

 # IoTBay

+## Disclaimer!!!
+Do **not** push anything to the main branch!
+Create your own branch and work on that.
+Otherwise we will have merge conflicts and it will be very hard and timely to fix it...
+Thanks!

 ## Start Here
 Here are a few notes that can help you guys  get up to speed with the application.
 I will be adding more stuff to this document.
 Make sure to check out the [video](https://www.youtube.com/watch?v=sm1mokevMWk&t=10777s) I followed to get the current application.